esper-io/dev-docs/docs/home/provisioner.md

 # Esper Device Provisioner

-The Esper Device Provisioner is designed to make provisioning single or multiple AOSP devices an easy task in concert with the Esper Cloud.
-Essentially the Device Provisioner uses adb under the hood communicating with the Esper Cloud to pull in configuration instructions and the apps to install upon enrollmentto provision devices while providing a great user experience so you can avoid the multiple command line steps otherwise required.
+The Esper Device Provisioner (EDP) is designed to make provisioning single or multiple Android Open Source Project (AOSP) devices an easy task in concert with the Esper Cloud.
+Essentially, the Device Provisioner uses adb under the hood to communicate with the Esper Cloud and pull in configuration instructions and apps.
+These configurations and apps are installed upon enrollment to provisioned devices while providing an intuitive experience, so you can avoid the multiple command line steps otherwise required.

-While intended for AOSP devices that don’t have the Android Enterprise enrollment methods available, it can also provision GMS devices, useful for specialized GMS devices without a camera thus unable to read a QR code used with the 6-Tap and AfW provisioning methods.
+While intended for AOSP devices that don’t have Android Enterprise enrollment methods available, it can also provision Google Mobile Services (GMS) devices.
+This is especially useful for GMS devices without a camera that are unable to take advantage the six-tap and QR-code Android for Work (AfW) provisioning methods.
 Android Studio AVDs can also be provisioned using this tool.

 This tool is supported on Windows 10, macOS, and Linux; a development PC running either of these operating systems is required.
 You generally do not have to install adb yourself on your PC, the Device Provisioner takes care of that for you.
 However if you wish to use Wi-Fi or Ethernet for your provisioning means, in some cases you will need to execute an adb command from your own adb installation.